-The Spectre is an aspect of The Presence, God’s Vengeance.
+In the DC Universe, the Spectre is an aspect of The Presence, God’s Vengeance.
 After creation, Lucifer led the rebellion of the angels against The Presence, one of whom was the angel Raguel/Aztar.
 Aztar later repented of his sins and, in return, was stripped of his memories and became the incarnation of His Wrath.
 This was his penance.
 Now known as the Spectre, he was to replace Eclipso.

 The Spectre was accountable for the destruction of Sodom and Gomorrah, the plagues of Egypt, and bringing down the Walls of Jericho, to name a few.
 When God took on human form as Compassion and Redemption, represented by Jesus, Spectre was not allowed to roam the earth any longer and was cast into limbo until the day of the crucifixion.
 Upon completion, the Spectre burst forth on the Day of Wrath, ripping through the world, casting his vengeance on man until Michael informed the Spectre of the new “rules”.
 From that day forth, the Spectre had to be bound to a human soul to walk the Earth again seeking vengeance.